FanamyWirato/CreateWiki/Shaft.md

 ## Connecting components

 When two mechanical components are connected by a shaft, any [rotational force](The-Basics-of-Rotation-in-Create) provided to either component will also be provided to the other component at the same speed.
-As such, if both components provide [[stress]], this can cause the machine to become overstressed.
+As such, if both components provide [stress](Stress-Units%2C-Capacity-and-Impact), this can cause the machine to become overstressed.

 ## Mechanical belts